swimminsparrow/raspberry_temperature_monitor/README.md

 Simple Script for monitoring temperature in your raspberry pi.
-Sends a email when a max temperature is reached.
+Sends a email when the max specified temperature is reached.

 You can use it also as a service.